axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-statistic-widget.rst

    }
 ..

-The basic JSON structure of a statistics widget
+The basic JSON structure of a statistic widget

    ``id``: ID of the widget